daveho/t5740router/hdmod.md

 The reason I used this approach is that the receptacles for the VESA mounting screws protrude on the "inside" of the panel, causing signficant difficulty putting the hard drive directly inside the t5740.
 (Somehow Glenn managed to overcome this problem, maybe by removing the receptacle?)
 This is not an issue on the "outside" of the panel, and there's just enough room to mount the hard drive such that it clears the PCI card and the fan in the expansion chassis.

-The panel has lots of small holes (for airflow?).
+The panel has lots of small holes (for airflow? to reduce weight?).
 It turns out that these are a good size for M3 screws, and if selected carefully, can line up with 3 of the four screw holes on the bottom of the hard drive.
 So, the mounting strategy is to fit the screws through from the "inside" of the panel, through the nylon washers, and then into the bottom of the hard drive.

 With the hard drive in the expansion chassis, it is necessary to cut a hole in the panel for the SATA cable to go through.
 I used a rotary tool with a diamond cutting wheel for this.
-This was my first time ever using a rotary tool, but there are lots of good case modding videos on youtube that will explain exactly what you need to do.
+This was my first time using a rotary tool, but there are lots of good case modding videos on youtube that will explain exactly what you need to do.

 ## What I did